priverop/JUSToolkit/docs/dev/Text-Specification.md

 | 0x18   | Question 4 | 120220 (0x01 D5 9C) | 0            | 120244 (0x01 D5 B4)             |

 *No null byte.

+> [!CAUTION]
+> This file has two random `81 40 00`, maybe it means something in the game graphics but I don't know yet.

 ## Bin files without text